open-telemetry/community/README.md

 * [Governance Committee (GC)](./governance-charter.md)
 * [Technical Committee (TC)](./tech-committee-charter.md)

-Both committes meet regularly and the respective meeting notes are publicly available in the [GC meeting notes](https://docs.google.com/document/d/1-23Sf7-xZK3OL5Ogv2pK0NP9YotlSa0PKU9bvvtQwp8) and the [TC meeting notes](https://docs.google.com/document/d/17v2RMZlJZkgoPYHZhIFTVdDqQMIAH8kzo8Sl2kP3cbY) Google Docs.
+Both committees meet regularly, and the respective meeting notes are publicly available in the [GC meeting notes](https://docs.google.com/document/d/1-23Sf7-xZK3OL5Ogv2pK0NP9YotlSa0PKU9bvvtQwp8) and the [TC meeting notes](https://docs.google.com/document/d/17v2RMZlJZkgoPYHZhIFTVdDqQMIAH8kzo8Sl2kP3cbY) Google Docs.
 If you want to check out the recordings, head to the [Governance Committee YouTube playlist](https://www.youtube.com/playlist?list=PLVYDBkQ1Tdyzg1CuQgd9mdjwOUYg7ECYR).

 ## Communication
 ### Discussions
 We use [GitHub discussions](https://github.com/open-telemetry/community/discussions) for most communications.
 Please join us there!

-For those who are brand new to OpenTelemetry and just want to chat or get redirected to the appropriate place for a specific question, feel free to join [the CNCF OpenTelemetry Slack channel](https://cloud-native.slack.com/archives/CJFCJHG4Q).
+For those who are brand new to OpenTelemetry and want to chat or get redirected to the appropriate place for a specific question, feel free to join [the CNCF OpenTelemetry Slack channel](https://cloud-native.slack.com/archives/CJFCJHG4Q).
 If you are new, you can create a CNCF Slack account [here](http://slack.cncf.io/).

 ### Calendar

-The shared community calendar contains all public OpenTelemetry meetings, including weekly SIG meetings, the monthly community meetings, and others.
-You can access it via:
+The shared community calendar contains all public OpenTelemetry meetings, including weekly SIG meetings, monthly community meetings, etc. You can access it via:

 * [Web](https://calendar.google.com/calendar/embed?src=google.com_b79e3e90j7bbsa2n2p5an5lf60%40group.calendar.google.com)